overwolf/overwolf.github.io/docs/api/overwolf-media-replays.md

 > Turns on background replay capturing.
 Without calling it first, you will not be able to create video replays.

-:::note
+Only apps that have the **VideoCaptureSettings** permission in the manifest are considered as a capture app and displayed in the OW client capture tab.

+:::tip
 Using this method you can quickly get the game highlights videos without the overhead of using both OW events and streaming API’s.
 :::

-There’s no need to know/understand each supported game’s mechanics, game flow, edge cases, timings, etc. Just request for any supported game highlight and OW will provide you with a video file that includes this event.
+There’s no need to know/understand each supported game’s mechanics, game flow, edge cases, timings, etc.
+Just request for any supported game highlight and OW will provide you with a video file that includes this event.

 Parameter   | Type                                           | Description                                                             |
 ----------- | ---------------------------------------------- | ----------------------------------------------------------------------- |